AutoCAD Beginner Guide — Learn AutoCAD Quickly

 - Site Supervisor (with drawing knowledge)

-Average starting salaries range from PKR 30,000–50,000/month, increasing with skill and experience.
+Starting salaries range from PKR 30,000—50,000/month and grow with experience.

 Conclusion — Start Drawing, Start Designing